Hugo Gaston: 2021: First ATP final & Masters quarterfinal & Top 100

-2022: Wimbledon & US Open & Top 60 debuts, out of top 100
+2022: Wimbledon & US Open & Top 60 debuts

 Ranked No. 74 at the 2022 French Open, he defeated World No. 20 and 19th seed Alex de Minaur in a five sets match, with a super tiebreak in the fifth set, lasting almost 4 hours for his second Grand Slam and French Open top-20 win.
-In the second round he moved past lucky loser and debutant Pedro Cachín to reach the third round for a second time at this Major in his career.
-As a result a month later, he reached the top 60 at world No. 58 on 11 July 2022.
+In the second round he moved past lucky loser and debutant Pedro Cachin to reach the third round for a second time at this Major in his career.
+As a result, a month later, he reached the top 60 at world No. 58 on 11 July 2022.

 He received a wildcard for the qualifying competition in his home tournament, the 2022 Rolex Paris Masters, but lost in the first round to Marc-Andrea Huesler.
 As a result of not being able to defend his points from his quarterfinal run in Paris in 2021, he dropped by close to 50 positions in the rankings, out of the top 100 to No. 132 on 7 November 2022.
 He won the Challenger in Roanne defeating Henri Laaksonen and climbed 26 positions up to No. 106 on 14 November 2022.

+2023: Loss of form and Unsportsmanlike conduct

+He received a wildcard for the main draw at the 2023 French Open where he lost in the first round to Alex Molcan.

+In May, Gaston received a fine for intentionally dropping a ball during his match with Borna Ćorić in the second round of the 2023 Madrid Open, with the aim of forcing the replay of a point.
+The 144,000 euro fine was higher than his 2023 prize money earnings to that point, but on appeal it was conditionally reduced to 72,000 euros subject to no further similar incidents happening within a year.
+The ATP stated that they would increase fines by 100% with each consecutive violation in the same season.

+In July, Gaston won his second title on the Challenger tour at the Iasi Open in Romania, defeating Bernabe Zapata Miralles in the final.
+Later in the same month, Gaston won his third title in Trieste, defeating Francesco Passaro in the final.

+In August, Gaston entered the main draw of the US Open as a qualifier, defeating fellow qualifier Sho Shimabukuro in the first round to reach the second round for the first time at this Major.